 Pamplona — C0ntinueing on down the road you arrive at the quaint little colonial village of Pomplona.
 This village is a 4.5 hour bus trip from Bucaramanga.
 Pamplona is a university town and 40% of the inhabitants are students.
 At 6,600 feet above sea level, it’s warm during the day and cold at night.
 But like most college towns in Colombia (Popayan being the most famous) they are lively, laid back and extremely friendly and open.
 The main square, center of town, is Parque Ayueda Gallando where everyone gathers.
 There are lots of little museums in town but unfortunately most of them don’t open till 3.

 Cucuta – further down the mountain from Pamplona lies the city of Cucuta.
 It is a hot, humid town on the Colombian/Venezuelan border.
 Probably the most important border crossing between the two countries, it has also been called the contraband capital of Colombia.
 It’s a town in crisis, overrun by desperate refugees who sleep in the parks and beg on the streets.
-More than 600,000 Venezuelan refuges are now in Colombia.
+More than 1.5 million Venezuelan refuges are now in Colombia.
 Thousands more are entering everyday.
-The U.N. says 1.1 million Venezuelans have left their country making this the largest displacement of people in Latin America history.
+The U.N. says more than 3 million Venezuelans have left their country making this the largest displacement of people in Latin America history.

 Barichara – a few hours travel south of Bucaramanga there’s the town of Barichara founded in 1741 which means in the native Guane language “place of rest with flowering trees”.